The Great Sandwich Hunt

 This is a hard category to organize, particularly when it comes to type of sandwich.
 Can I simply say “the best pork sandwich”?
 But what of the differences between, say, roast pork sandwiches, pulled pork sandwiches, ham sandwiches, bacon sandwiches?
 And the same will hold true in the various other fillings and styles.
 So, it’s going to be a bit less definitive that I might have at first envisioned.

-Not included on this page are things like burgers – you can find my thoughts on hamburgers on my Expat Snacks page, nor on veggie burgers, for which I’ve written several posts (search on “V-burg” and you’ll find them).
-And, I’m going to echo the Superior Court of Boston in leaving out things like wraps and burritos and tacos and shawarmas (the last two of which also make an appearance on the Expat Snacks page anyway) and stick with a more “American” ideal of what constitutes a sandwich.
+Not included on this page are things like burgers – you can find my thoughts on hamburgers on my Wings-Burgers-Tacos page, nor on veggie burgers, for which I’ve written several posts (search on “V-burg” and you’ll find them).
+And, I’m going to echo the Superior Court of Boston in leaving out things like wraps and burritos and tacos and shawarmas (which have their own page) and stick with a more “American” ideal of what constitutes a sandwich.
 At least for now.
 Away we go….

 Vegetable – top of the non-meat heap easily goes to the grilled vegetable sandwich on focaccia at the Museo Evita Restaurant and Bar with a very close second to the Popeye from Arévalito in Palermo with its gooey melted mozzarella over spinach, tomatoes and caramelized onions, all served up on thick cut house-made olive bread.
 A knockout roasted eggplant sandwich at Pain et Vin in Palermo finds its way into third place.